 Visitors to a winery cellar door are often unaware of the vitally important roles these hard working dogs play in the winemaking process, and why they are held in such high esteem by their winery owners.
-Whole books have even been devoted to Wine Dog photos and stories of their exploits!
+Whole books have even been devoted to dogs in vineyards and wineries, and stories of their exploits!

 Wine dogs have been an essential part of my winemaking career over the years.
 I have had the great joy of having the company of 4 wine dogs.
 Each has been a unique character, and each has played a special part in the creation of my wines.
 All have been working dog breeds, with three being kelpies (Molly, Sally and Polly), and one being a border collie (Lizzie).

 Molly was with me through my winemaking studies and my early years of winemaking in Tasmania and the Barossa Valley.
 When Sally and Lizzie both passed away within a month of each other, our home and the winery was a very empty place.
 It was just not ‘right’ without a wine dog trotting around.
 So, Polly joined us late in 2013.